54 HOURS ART SQUAT

 OPEN CALL

-Hotel Continental – Art Space in Exile invites artists of all backgrounds, disciplines and practices to join our 54h Art Squat this September in Berlin.
+Hotel Continental – Art Space in Exile together with the NGO and Agency Port of Culture (Kyiv) invites artists of all backgrounds, disciplines and practices to join our 54h Art Squat this September in Berlin.
 From 26. - 28.
 September 2025 Hotel Continental - Art Space in Exile will offer its spaces and facilities for a non-stop art production rave — open day and night — for spontaneous, interdisciplinary, and process-driven creation.
 The topic for the 54h Art Squat is Myths of Tomorrow.
-For one long weekend, 54 hours in total - the Art Space will transform to a huge collective makers space, which follows the credo: Don’t think too long, just do it!
+For one long weekend, 54 hours in total - the Art Space will transform to a huge collective makers space, following the credo: Stop thinking, start creating!

 The theme of the Art Squat, Myths of Tomorrow — aims to explore speculative futures, poetic technologies, invented rituals, and collective fictions.
 How do we imagine what comes next?
 What new myths do we need?
 We invite you to join our creative myth-making that blends storytelling, imagination and reflection on our values and roots, thus giving meaning, identity and direction to the present.